 Tyler Craddock | Vice President of Government Affairs

-Tyler serves as director of Legislative Strategies Group, a division of OMG, and brings with him almost 20 years of legislative and lobbying experience on issues impacting regulation and governance of business and trade associations.
+Tyler Craddock, OMG’s vice president of government affairs, serves as director of Legislative Strategies Group, a division of OMG, and brings with him nearly 20 years of local- and state-level legislative and lobbying experience in issues impacting regulation and governance of business and trade associations.
 He has held positions in the government, education, business and nonprofit sectors.
-Most recently, he was executive director of the Virginia Manufactured and Modular Housing Association, the trade association representing the state’s factory-built housing industry, and previously served as director of public and government affairs for the Home Building Association of Richmond.
+Before joining OMG, he was executive director of the Virginia Manufactured and Modular Housing Association, the trade association representing the state’s factory-built housing industry, and previously served as director of public and government affairs for the Home Building Association of Richmond.
 Tyler also served as director of government affairs for the Virginia Chamber of Commerce and was the legislative aide to former Del.
 Allen W. Dudley (R.-9th District).
-A member of the Virginia Society of Association Executives, he is an adjunct instructor at J. Sargeant Reynolds Community College and serves on the Chesterfield County Committee on the Future.
-His community service also includes chairing the Board of Trustees at his church.
-A native of Henry County, Tyler is a graduate of Virginia Tech, from which he holds Bachelor of Arts and Master of Arts degrees.
-He is a fan of “Doctor Who,” the “Star Wars” saga and the original “Star Trek” series, and he admits to being an “unabashed fan of schlocky TV.”
-(Search for Sasquatch, anyone?)
+A graduate of Virginia Tech (go, Hokies!) with bachelor’s and master’s degrees in history, his professional and community memberships include the Virginia Society of Association Executives, Chesterfield County Community Services Board, Task Force for the Revitalization of South Richmond , L.C.
+Bird Robohawks Team 346 Boosters (treasurer) and Bermuda Hundred United Methodist Church (trustees chair and Sunday school teacher).
+He also serves on the adjunct faculty of J. Sargeant Reynolds Community College.

 Hometown: Henry County, Virginia; currently reside in Chesterfield County, Virginia